 This is one of the biggest roadblocks hindering your accuracy.
 Most people who took both the SimCATs would have felt that their performance on VA improved from the first to the second SimCAT.
 Did it really improve?

-The cut-off going up means that the paper was easy for everyone, since all the students in the country cannot suddenly improve at the same time!
+The cut-off going up means that the paper was easy for everyone since all the students in the country cannot suddenly improve at the same time!

 The one refrain I keep hearing all the time — my VA accuracy keeps fluctuating!

-That is because irrespective of the difficulty level of the paper, everyone more or less attempts the same number of questions always — a reason why attempts in VA-RC are always the highest among the three sections.
+That is because irrespective of the difficulty level of the paper, everyone more or less attempts the same number of questions always — a reason why attempts in VA-RC are always the highest of the three sections.

 In Quant you know the question is tough because you do not get the answer.
 In Verbal you think that it has to be between these two options so you mark one anyways!
 Why not give the benefit of the doubt to the test-setter that he or she might have made a good question that you are better off leaving.